keiffster/program-y/README.rst

 - Y-Bot - My own bot under development
 - Professor - A huge knowledge base of questions and answers
 - Alice2 - AIML 2 version of the famous Alice chat bot
-- Roise - An AIML base set of grammars for creating your own bot
+- Rosie - An AIML base set of grammars for creating your own bot

 See the individual folders for unix and windows scripts required to run a bot.